-June 20, 2018
+October 15, 2018

 1 Dr. Shlomo Hershkop is the Director of Engineering at Allure Security Technology, Inc., and previously served for 15 years in roles as Adjunct Professors at the University of Pennsylvania and at Columbia University in the City of New York.
 Professor Steven Weber is the faculty director and a cofounder of UC Berkeley's Center for Long Term Cybersecurity (CLTC), an organization focused on developing and shaping cybersecurity research and practice based on a long-term vision of the Internet and its future.
 Greg Rafert (Vice President) and Christopher Llop (Associate) are employees of Analysis Group, Inc., an international economic, financial, and strategy consultancy.
 2 The authors would like to thank the SSAC RWP for its thoughtful participation in the review process, the SSAC for opening meetings to us, and ICANN's MSSI for extensive help in interview and meeting coordination.
-We also thank all who have taken the time to be interviewed, surveyed, or provide commentary on this Assessment Report, and thank Austin Bell (Senior Analyst) at Analysis Group, Inc. for his assistance in data analysis and research.
+We also thank all who have taken the time to be interviewed, surveyed, or provide commentary on the Assessment Report or Draft Final Report, and thank Almudena Arcelus (Principal) and Austin Bell (Senior Analyst) at Analysis Group, Inc. for assistance in research, data analysis, and report review.